Quafadas/cask-laminar/README.md

 9. Simple examples of writing custom JS facades for Vega View.

-10. Vega Embed is sucked through Scalably typed
+10. Vega Embed is sucked in through Scalably typed

 11. Scala JS Bundler has a setup which allows "live reloading" in the "todo" project